Plan your visit to Wells-next-the-Sea Beach

 Satnav: NR23 1DR

-The bus service will run daily throughout the summer until October.
+The bus service will run daily from Easter until October.

-Every day, our fully electric bus will take passengers from the football club car park in Wells town down to the beach.
+Every day, one of our buses will be running to take passengers (and dogs) from the football club car park in Wells town down to the beach.

 See the FAQs below to find out more.